WoodrowCrawford/Bootstrap/README.md

 # aieBootstrap

+This application is used to show graphics and lighting in Visual Studios using bootstrap.

+# How to play

+Use WASD keys to move.
+Use Q and E to move up and down
+Look around by holding the right mouse button and moving the mouse.

+##

 *NOTE: This project is no longer being actively maintained*

 The base project code used for the Advanced Diploma of Professional Game Development to aid in graphical real-time applications.